HBM/jet/index.md

 # Quick Start

+This is a Quick Start for writing Peers using the [Node.js API](http://github.com/lipp/node-jet).
+It may help you getting a basic understanding even if your are not planing to use this Peer API.

 ## Create a Peer

 To interact with a Jet Daemon you need a Peer.
 A peer sets up a network connection to the Daemon and performs some configuration steps.
 Peers always communicate with the Daemon and never communicate directly.